MikeDigitize/Getting_Started_With_TDD/README.md

 *What's the minimum I need to test to give me confidence, **when refactoring**?*

 There's some repeated code in our `drawEuroMillions` method.
 And some naming inconsistencies.
-Let's fix it.
+Let's fix that.

 ```javascript
 function getRandomNumberUpTo(max) {